Alcohol-Free Beer for Athletes: The Recovery Pint Science

 Triathletes: Athletic Brewing has made this easy for you.
 They're literally the beer brand at your races.
 Run Wild or Upside Dawn at the finish line.

 Weekend warriors and parkrunners: Honestly, any AF beer works.
-The main benefit is that you get the social ritual of a post-exercise drink without the dehydration, sleep disruption, and empty calories of alcohol.
+The main benefit is that you get the social ritual of a post-exercise drink without the dehydration, sleep disruption and next-day grogginess of alcohol.
 Your Sunday afternoon will thank you.

-The recovery pint has gone alcohol-free, and the science says your body will be better for it.
+The recovery pint has gone alcohol-free, and the science (Munich marathon study, isotonic profile, polyphenol load, no diuretic hit) says your body will be better for it.
 Whether you're training for a marathon or just trying to make parkrun feel less brutal, alcohol-free beer for recovery is one of the easiest performance upgrades available.
 No special equipment required.
 Just a cold one from the fridge.

 16 Apr 2026